 Sanders is a tiny town located in the state of Arizona.
 With a population of 575 people and just one neighborhood, Sanders is the 162nd largest community in Arizona.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sanders is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Sanders is a town of professionals, managers, and construction workers and builders.
-There are especially a lot of people living in Sanders who work in teaching (39.41%), management occupations (14.83%), and office and administrative support (12.29%).
+Overall, Sanders is a town of professionals, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Sanders who work in teaching (38.31%), office and administrative support (12.90%), and management occupations (12.50%).

 Being a small town, Sanders does not have a public transit system used by locals to get to and from work.

-The percentage of people in Sanders with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.64% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Sanders is quite a bit lower than the national average among all cities of 21.84%: just 12.63% of people here over 25 have a bachelor's degree or an advanced degree.

 The people who call Sanders home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sanders residents report their race to be Native American, followed by White.
 Important ancestries of people in Sanders include English, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Sanders is Navajo.
-Other important languages spoken here include Native American languages and English.
+Other important languages spoken here include English and Native American languages.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Sanders, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.